-The conference will also celebrate the birth of a new organisation, resulting from the merger between the Federation of City Farms and Community Gardens and Care Farming UK.
-The new organisation, whose name will be unveiled at the conference, will build on the work of the two current organisations, representing and supporting the delivery of care services and community development through farming and gardening activities.
+Growing Better Lives 2018 also marked the official launch of Social Farms & Gardens, a new organisaiton resulting from the merger of the Federation of City Farms & Community Gardens and Care Farming UK.
+The new organisation was launched by Lord Donald Curry (who has become its new President) and will build on the work of the two former organisations, representing and supporting the delivery of care services and community development through farming and gardening activities.

-- increase awareness and understanding about land-based community growing and care farming activities.
+increased awareness and understanding about land-based community growing and care farming activities.

-- provide evidence of how this work can make positive and lasting improvements in people’s lives
+provided evidence of how this work can make positive and lasting improvements in people’s lives

-- give practitioners an opportunity to learn new skills
+gave practitioners an opportunity to learn new skills